Valuation Office Agency: Check Challenge Appeal

 In April 2017 launched a new online service, Check Challenge Appeal (CCA).
 The Valuation Office Agency (VOA) deals with checks and challenges and the independent Valuation Tribunal for England handles any appeals.
 The online service allows users to "claim" a property and to check the information the VOA hold, this record can then be amended or challenged and if not resolved then they can move to appeal.

 The CCA service was heavily criticised by service users, the Treasury Select Committee undertook an inquiry.
 The Committee heard evidence from a large number of businesses and trade organisations.
 Their findings were that the service was broken, delays were common, there were issues with staffing in specialist roles and public confidence had been eroded.

 The Government promised to make changes at the VOA as part of a fundamental review in its reply in February 2020.

+Abolition

+In April 2025 it was announced that the VOA would be abolished -"scrapped" in the official Government bulletin - and the majority of its functions merged with HM Revenue and Customs by April 2026.